zed-industries/zed/docs/src/assistant/configuration.md

 }
 ```

-If you specify a context length that is too large for the model, Ollama will log an error.
+If you specify a context length that is too large for your hardware, Ollama will log an error.
 You can watch these logs by running: `tail -f ~/.ollama/logs/ollama.log` (MacOS) or `journalctl -u ollama -f` (Linux).
 Depending on the memory available on your machine, you may need to adjust the context length to a smaller value.

 ### OpenAI {#openai}